 Due to their greater availability, they can be used in lower temperatures, so propane stoves are probably used more widely than butane stoves.

 Alternatives to Butane and Propane Stoves

 There are a couple of alternatives to butane or propane camping stoves.

 The first is to use neither and opt for a stove that burns natural fuels.
-It is cheaper to use twigs, leaves, bark, and other natural debris found on the ground as you do not have to incur the price of the fuel.
+It is cheaper to use twigs, leaves, bark, and other natural debris found on the ground as you do not have to incur the cost of fuel.

-If that doesn't appeal to you, you could use a dual-fuel propane or butane camp stove that enables you to use either butane or propane.
+If that doesn't appeal to you, you could use a dual-fuel propane or butane camp stove to use both fuels.
 With this type of stove, you can use the fuel which is the most appropriate for your camp cooking needs at the time, and thus your choice is not ‘either-or,’ but rather which is best for this particular camping trip.

-Visit this link for a review of a dual-fuel propane or butane camp stove, the Gas One GS3900P camp stove.
+Visit this link for a review of a dual-fuel propane or butane camp stove, the Gas One GS3900P.